As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 What Is Rock Tumbling Grit Made Of?

 Rock tumbling grit is usually made of silicon carbide, an artificial abrasive with a hardness of nine or more on the Mohs hardness scale.
-This is extremely hard as a diamond, for instance, is a ten on the Mohs scale.
+For instance, this is extremely hard as a diamond is a ten on the Mohs scale.
 By contrast, many rough stones such as agates, petrified wood, and jaspers only have a hardness of around seven or less.

 Therefore, the silicon carbide is significantly harder than the stones in the tumbler.
 When crushed, it breaks into angular particles, giving it an abrasive edge with sharp points that can dig into the rocks.
 It is widely used in lapidary work, including gem cutting and rock tumbling, and is inexpensive.